MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/mac/volume-license-serializer.md

 1. Sign in to the Microsoft 365 admin center and navigate to the **Billing** > [Your products](https://admin.cloud.microsoft/?#/subscriptions) page.
 1. Select the **Volume licensing** tab.
 (You need to be a volume licensing administrator to access this section.)
 :::image type="content" source="media/volume-license-serializer/volume-licensing.png" alt-text="Microsoft 365 admin center, highlighting the navigation path to Your products and the Volume licensing section." lightbox="media/volume-license-serializer/volume-licensing-lb.png":::
-1. Go to the **Download and Keys** tab.
+1. Go to the **Download and keys** tab.
 1. Search for "Office LTSC Standard for Mac 2021" or "Office 2019 for Mac Standard" (depending on your licensed version of Office).
 1. Select the **Download** link in the results panel.
 1. Choose **Continue** at the bottom of the window.
-1. Select the download icon (a circle with a download arrow) to download the VL Serializer .iso file.
+1. Select the download icon to download the VL Serializer .iso file.
 1. After the download is complete, mount the .iso file to extract the VL Serializer package file.

 Then, deploy and run the VL Serializer package file on each Mac that you want to activate Office as a volume licensed version.